Graduate Diploma in Psychology

 Upon successful completion of the online Graduate Diploma in Psychology, graduates will be able to:

 - synthesise and critique psychological theory and contemporary knowledge

 - apply psychological concepts to complex personal, social and societal issues

-- formulate research questions and design psychological research studies
+- formulate psychology research questions and design psychological research studies

 - apply qualitative, quantitative and mixed methodology techniques to analyse psychological data